raspberrypilearning/oracle-raspberrypi-weather-station/en/step_1.md

 ## Introduction

-This project takes you through all the steps needed to assemble, program and install an Oracle Raspberry Pi Weather station.
-These kits were sent to schools in 2015 & 2016.
-If you don't have one of these kits and are looking to build your own weather station, then please look at this [project](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) instead.
+This project takes you through all of the steps that you need to take to assemble, program, and install a Raspberry Pi Oracle Weather Station.
+The Weather Station kits were sent to schools in 2015 and 2016.
+If you don't have one of these kits and are looking to build your own weather station, then please look at [this project](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) instead.

 ### What you will make

-The Oracle Raspberry PI Weather station can measure and record:
+The Raspberry Pi Oracle Weather station can measure and record:

 + Air temperature
 + Humidity
 + Ground temperature
-+ Air Quality
++ Air quality
 + Wind speed and direction
 + Rainfall
 + Atmospheric pressure